 Dunlop's approach has been to develop a range of abrasion resistant covers specifically designed to deal with both specific and combined causes of wear.
 To provide a longer lasting and therefore more cost-effective solution, Dunlop covers exceed international quality standards by a significant margin.
-For example, their RA 'standard' abrasion resistant cover exceeds the DIN Y standard by more than 30% and is more than 20% better than even the DIN X standard.
+An excellent example of this is their RA 'standard' abrasion resistant cover exceeds the DIN Y standard by more than 30% and is more than 20% better than even the DIN X standard.
 Dunlop's RE cover mainly consists of natural rubber and also exceeds the DIN X standard by more than 20%.